HypeHound/downpay-docs/docs/downpay-workflows/bulk-workflows.md

 **5.** Continue this workflow to add as many products as you require to a purchase option.

 :::info Note
 There is no limit to how many products can be added to a purchase option however the limit on viewing them within Downpay is currently 250.
+To add large product catalogs, contact us and we can apply to all or specific tags.
 :::

 :::tip Tip